magomimmo/modern-cljs/doc/tutorial-20.md

 `clojurescript.test` libs, which I'm not going to discuss in this context, the only reason I decided to use them depends on the fact that they allow me to share unit testing API and the same unit tests code for both CLJ and CLJS codebase.
-To me this reason alone it's enough to make a choice.
+To me this reason alone is enough to make a choice.

 Enough words.
 Let's step ahead by introducing the `clojurescript.test` lib for testing the `Enfocus` lib.